 Devices & Hardware Support for Alexa and Google Assistant

-Virtual assistants, especially the likes of Amazon Alexa and Google Assistant, have to run on very simplified hardware and software combinations.
-For most devices supporting these two artificial intelligence platforms, all that is needed are good microphones to pick up user commands, fast microprocessors, and a lightning-quick internet.
-The commands transmitted through the respective cloud services that host the NLP and ML programs are initially picked up by the microphones.
+Virtual assistants typically run on very simplified hardware and software combinations, especially Amazon Alexa and Google Assistant.
+For most devices supporting these two artificial intelligence platforms, good microphones are needed to pick up user commands, fast microprocessors, and lightning-quick internet.
+The microphones initially pick up the commands transmitted through the respective cloud services that host the NLP and ML programs.
 The commands sent back are processed and executed.

-Some devices like the Amazon Echo Show and other Google devices support screen interfaces such that information received after command execution can be displayed.
+Some devices, like the Amazon Echo Show and other Google devices, support screen interfaces, which allow users to display information received after command execution.

 Due to the various devices that support Alexa and Assistant today, there are multiple combinations of the product must-haves before they are ready to execute user voice commands.